jjvanzon/JJs-Reference-Architecture/layers.md

 Data Layer
 ----------

-`[ TODO: Links to Patterns or API's sections. ]`

 A data layer can be built up of the following sub-layers:

 <img src="images/data-layer.png" width="400" />

 ### Database (DB)

 It starts with the database (DB).
 This can be a *relational database* like `Microsoft SQL Server`, that structuredly stores the data into tables and relationships.
-But the it could also be another type of data store: an [`XML`](apis.md#xml) file, flat file or even just in-memory data.
-It's the part where the data is stored.
+But the it could also be another type of data store: an [`XML`](apis.md#xml) file, flat file or even just in-memory data, wherever the data is *stored*.

 ### ORM (NHibernate)